pruthviraj-kalashetty/verilog-practice/Verilog-HDL-and-RTL-Design/12-RTL-FSM/04-Sequence-detector/02-Sequence-Detector-1011-Non-Overlapping/README.md

 ## 📌 Module Description

-The **1011 Overlapping Sequence Detector** is a sequential circuit that detects the input sequence **`1011`** and generates an output **HIGH (`1`)** whenever the sequence is detected, while allowing overlapping occurrences by retaining the relevant portion of the detected sequence.
+The **1011 Non-Overlapping Sequence Detector** is a sequential circuit that detects the input sequence **`1011`** and generates an output **HIGH (`1`)** whenever the sequence is detected, while resetting the detection process after a complete sequence to prevent overlapping occurrences.
 Implemented using procedural statements in behavioral abstraction.

 ---